 Japan Photo and Video Accessory Association

-When & Where: June at Tokyo Big Sight
+When & Where: June at Pacifico Yokohama (Venue has changed from 2016)

-Organized by the Import Camera Society (Yu’nyu Camera Kyokai)
+Organized by the Import Camera Society (I.C.S.)
+(Yu’nyu Camera Kyokai)

 Tel: (03) 3832-2331, Fax: (03) 3832-2332., Matsuya Dept. Store Tel: 03-3567-1211

-When & Where: Twice a year from late Feb. to early March at Matsuya Dept. Store (8th floor) in Ginza, Tokyo and at Shinjuku Keio Department Store in Sept.
+When & Where: Three times a year in Feb. at Matsuya Dept. Store (8th floor) in Ginza, in May in Tokyu Dept. Store Shibuya, and in Oct. at Yurakucho.

 Month of Photography, Tokyo (Tokyo Shashin Gekkan)